textpattern/textpattern.github.io/tags/article_image.md

 The **article_image** tag is a *single* tag.
 Textpattern will replace this tag with the `<img src="...">` HTML tag matching the numeric ID or URL assigned when the article is posted.

-The image to be associated with the tag is set in the [Write administration panel](https://docs.textpattern.io/administration/write-panel).
+The image to be associated with the tag is set in the [Write panel](https://docs.textpattern.io/administration/write-panel).
 In the 'Article image' field enter either the URL of the image, or the Textpattern ID (a number set by Textpattern at upload) - most of the time you will use the image ID here.
 Note that although the 'Article image' field can accept a comma separated list of image IDs, you can only assign a single image to each article using this tag (the [images](images) tag allows greater flexibility for multiple article images).

 ## Attributes